 Automate as much as you can into your routine and expect the kids to contribute.

-If you’re fighting overwhelm, try these strategies.
+So if you’re fighting homeschool overwhelm, try these strategies.
 I know that when I have these five areas under control, my homeschool days are much smoother.